dmx-systems/dmx-linqa/README.md

         * Also Android phones are now supported (thanks to @carolinagc)
         * Info menu, user account menu, and admin-button are combined into a single "burger" menu
         * On small displays the search function appears in its own dialog
-        * Help dialog is usable (new navigation layout)
+        * Help dialog is adapted to small displays (new navigation layout)
-        * About Linqa dialog is usable
+        * About Linqa dialog is adapted to small displays
         * User profile dialog adapts to display width
         * Adapt initial item size to small displays
     * Emoji-reactions: